 What is Bendroflumethiazide?

 Bendroflumethiazide is a form of medication belonging to the group of drugs known as thiazide diuretics.
-This medication helps to increase the amount of urine that you pass, removing the excess water from inside of your body.
+Bendroflumethiazide tablets help to increase the amount of urine that you pass, removing the excess water from inside of your body.
 These tablets can help to reduce high blood pressure by making it easier to pump blood around the body.

 Bendroflumethiazide tablets work by interacting with the transportation of water and salt through cells across your kidneys.
 This helps you to pass more urine.
-In many cases, Bendroflumethiazide will be given in combination with other medications for the treatment of high blood pressure, such as beta blockers, to help you make the most out of your medications.
-If you are given Bendroflumethiazide alongside another medication, then you may be able to take your drugs as a combination tablet.
+In many cases, bendroflumethiazide will be given in combination with other medications for the treatment of high blood pressure, such as beta blockers, to help you make the most out of your medication.
+If you are given bendroflumethiazide alongside another medication, then you may be able to take your drugs as a combination tablet.

-Bendroflumethiazide is a medication that’s usually given for a long-term period.
-This substance will be given with instructions from your doctor that you must follow carefully.
-If you have additional questions you may be able to find more information by reading the information leaflet in the medication packet or talking to your pharmacist.
+Bendroflumethiazide is usually given as a long-term medication.
+You will receive instructions from your doctor about this medication that you must follow carefully.
+If you have additional questions, you may be able to find more information by reading the information leaflet in the medication packet or talking to your pharmacist.

 What dosages are available?